totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.enhancedbatchapp.rst

 If we look back to our previous code we can identify at least three different steps:

-1. **Data ingestion**: We need to download the records from carol to train/ validate the model.
+1. **Data ingestion**: We need to download the records from Carol to train/ validate the model.
 2. **Model training**: We use the data to train the model.
 3. **Model evaluation**: We generate basic metrics for our new model